Hi, this is a generic question not limited to a single case, as I often have to deal with other people's computers.

 What about saving the recovery partitions? (as they contain smaller installers for everything)

-I've checked various legacy options, but:
+I've checked the default programs, but:

-- Win7 can only save the entire disk and so needs an additional big external drive to store the images (not a cheap solution).
+- Win7 can only save the entire disk and so it needs an additional big external drive to store the images (not a cheap solution).

 - Win8.x can backup the smaller recovery partition, but doesn't create images and thus needs a dedicated 16 GB USB device (basically always an additional purchase, even with available hdd or sticks).